StepFly: Agentic Troubleshooting Guide Automation for Incident Diagnosis: The Proposed Approach

 \subsubsection{Executor}

 An Executor is an agent responsible for executing individual TSG steps.
 The Scheduler provisions an Executor when a step is ready to run, initializing its context with the necessary information: incident report, TSG documentation, plugins, the corresponding DAG node/edges of the current step, and the execution history.
 This ensures that an Executor is aware of what to do for the current step as well as all previously completed steps.
-For instance, the Executor for Step 3.1 in Fig. \ref{fig:example_tsg} will know what occurred in Steps 1 and 2.

 The Executor is explicitly restricted to a single, specified TSG step.
-It uses an iterative reasoning-action cycle \cite{yao2023react} with chain-of-thought (CoT) reasoning \cite{wei2023cot, wang2024cot} to understand and perform the sub-task.
+It uses an iterative reasoning-action cycle \cite{yao2023react} with chain-of-thought (CoT) reasoning \cite{wei2022cot, wang2024cot} to understand and perform the sub-task.
 This process continues until the step either succeeds or fails.
 Upon successful completion, the Executor summarizes the results and, based on the step's outcome, updates the state of its outgoing edges to either enabled or disabled.
 For example, as shown in the execution DAG in Fig. \ref{fig:example_dag}, the Executor for Step 3.1 will enable ``edge\_step3.1\_step4.1'' and disable ``edge\_step3.1\_step3.2'' if no ongoing deployments right before the incident.

 This schedule-executor design naturally fits the step-by-step nature of TSGs, as each Executor reasons, observes, and acts on the natural language instructions of its assigned sub-task.
-While our design falls into the multi-agent paradigm common in the literature \cite{langgraph, wu2023autogen, chaoyun2025allhands, hong2024metagpt, autogpt, taskweaver}, it adopts a different philosophy.
-Most existing work advocates for collaboration between specialized agents, whereas our approach focuses on scheduling homogeneous executors for complex automation tasks.
+While our design falls into the multi-agent paradigm common in the literature \cite{langgraph, wu2024autogen, chaoyun2025allhands, hong2024metagpt, autogpt, taskweaver}, it adopts a different philosophy.
+Most existing work advocates for collaboration between specialized agents, whereas ours focuses on scheduling homogeneous executors.